A theme through the library

 Brother Lawrence , The Practice of the Presence of God

-Presence is the recognition that what is sought is already and immediately here.
-Not later, not elsewhere, not gained by practice.
+Presence is the recognition that what is sought is already and immediately here, not later, not elsewhere, not gained by practice.
 The contemplatives who work this thread reduce the spiritual life to a single instruction: notice what is already the case.

 Brother Lawrence, the Carmelite lay brother of seventeenth-century Paris, gave the teaching its plainest English name.
 The practice of the presence of God, he said, is no special technique.
 It is the small repeated turning of the attention back to God in the midst of ordinary work, washing dishes, sweeping the kitchen, walking to the chapel.
 Through fifty years of this turning, his consciousness of presence grew until in his last decade he wrote that he could no longer distinguish the practice from the everyday.